djib2011/high-res-mapping/README.md

 If you want to evaluate the performance of the *half* model, you'll need to run [`https://github.com/djib2011/high-res-mapping/blob/master/classification_eval.py`](https://github.com/djib2011/high-res-mapping/blob/master/classification_eval.py).

-Two parameters need to be specifeid:
+Two parameters need to be specified:
 ```python
 data_dir         # location where we can find the data_dir (see 1.3. for what the data_dir should look like)
 half_weight_dir  # the path to the weights we want to use